Montenegro banks do not all have the same policies to open a business bank account.

-Since 2002 Montenegro uses euro as its domestic currency unilaterally, though it is not an official member of the euro zone.
+Since 2002, Montenegro has used the euro unilaterally as its domestic currency, although it is not an official member of the euro zone.

 Montenegro is becoming an increasingly popular offshore banking destination for several reasons:

-Montenegro uses IBAN system to identify bank accounts which facilitated international payments.
+Montenegro uses the IBAN system to identify bank accounts that have facilitated international payments.

 Banking is well developed in Montenegro.
 Montenegrin banks offer the same services like any other banks in the world.
 The Central Bank of Montenegro is in charge of Montenegrin banking system, and the official currency in Montenegro is Euro (€).
 If you want to know more about issues like money transfers, or account opening, you can check that on the bank list below: